githubtraining/training-manual/book/managers/21_workflows.md

 ## Designing and Guiding Workflows

 Developers should know how to use Git and GitHub on a day to day basis.
 However, before any team gets started, it's critical to have a defined workflow.
+Later, we'll shape our own workflows as practice.

 ### Scenarios

-Consider the following scenarios, and how you might create a workflow and choose tools to set the team up for success.
+Before we map out our own new ideas or problems with workflows, let's take a look at some existing workflow challenges.
+Consider the following scenarios and how you might create a workflow and choose tools to set the team up for success.

 #### Project 1: Tests and Releases
 We have our code set up and we want to have the tests automated.
 The tests are already existent in the file that is native, so a Circle file wouldn't be necessary.
 We want all tests to be passed before any branch is merged.
 We don't have anything to deploy at this point in time, but we do want to have a recommended strategy for creating releases and how we will use release branches.
 We need to communicate these strategies to the team.